 Look for a company with a wide range of services and considerable experience working across sectors with differing equipment.
 This will give you the confidence that they offer both practical and theoretical knowledge across a variety of types of lifting equipment.
 Standard insurance providers cannot always offer the depth of service that you may need.
 So, if you are looking for a supplier who can shoulder the full burden of maintaining your equipment, consider the outcome that you need for your company rather than simply seeking a tick in the box for LOLER.

 Keeping safe and legally compliant

 Having a clear understanding of your legal requirements and the additional benefits of regular examinations and services of your lifting equipment will help you select the best supplier for your LOLER inspection.
-It is important than no matter which supplier you choose; you feel confident and assured they are competent to maintain your equipment and remain legally compliant.
+It is important that no matter which supplier you choose; you feel confident and assured they are competent to maintain your equipment and remain legally compliant.

 Regular thorough examinations and LOLER inspections will give you the confidence to trust that your lifting equipment and accessories are safe to use, efficiently running and will help you avoid the disruption caused by machine breakdowns.

 Why choose Handling Concepts as your LOLER inspection supplier?

 With Handling Concepts, you will work with professionals who have many years of experience in performing LOLER inspections, preventative maintenance, and repairs.
 Accredited by Safe Contractor and ISO 9001, the company is committed to continuous staff development and improvement and the team has a wealth of knowledge working with many types of lifting equipment to help you maintain lifting asset regardless of who supplied them

 The range of services will be tailored to your needs, including: